Our Properties in Salcombe

 Activities in the area are boundless.
 You can learn to sail, hire a dinghy (with or without a sail), canoeing/kayaking, stand-up paddle boarding, surfing, fishing, power boating, rib riding, walking or just laze on one of the lovely beaches.
 If you decide to bring your own boat with you, then you will find the Harbour Office at Whitestrand most helpful.
 In August Salcombe holds a Town Regatta, which is a wonderful week packed full of events and activities for the whole family, with fireworks on the Thursday evening.
 Passenger ferries run regularly from Salcombe to East Portlemouth and South Sands.
 The “Rivermaid” plies between Salcombe and Kingsbridge at different times of the day according to the tide, and it also runs evening trips through the creeks and out to sea.
 These trips are highly recommended for bird lovers and naturalists as there is so much to see along the shores of the estuary.
 Further afield you can visit Woodlands Adventure Park, Pennywell Farm, South Devon Chilli Farm, Sharpham Vineyard and Avon Mill Garden Centre near Loddiswell, where you will get a delicious home-made lunch and afterwards walk from there through the woods, along the River Avon, to Loddiswell village.
 There are, of course, many other places to visit, so do check them out at the Information Centre.

-A charming family home which has been stylishly decorated, furnished and equipped to a very high standard.
+A charming family home which has been newly redecorated in 2021 and furnished and equipped to a very high standard.
 The property is bright and airy and has wonderful views from the main rooms and outside decking, down South Pool creek and over Snapes and the beaches at East Portlemouth.